 Caroline is a trained actress, social entrepreneur, speaker, writer and a globally-recognised expert in the use of participatory theatre for transformative learning.

 Caroline first came to global attention through her founding of Hua Dan, one of China’s first and leading social enterprises.
 Hua Dan uses the power of participation in drama-based workshops to reveal and develop individual and community potential.
 Hua Dan has a particular focus on working with China’s rural-to-urban migrant workers, particularly women, who work in the manufacturing and service industries, at the heart of China’s economic boom.

 In founding Hua Dan, Caroline has pioneered the importance of participation in the arts and creative education in a country that has no precedent for anything other than a hierarchical, rote-learning education model; empowered female migrants from the countryside to lead and manage the organisation through a vocational training model; and refined a sustainable hybrid non-profit/for-profit business model for arts-based learning methodologies.

-She is a frequent contributor to China Outlook and blogs on spirituality and transformative leadership on Huffington Post.
+She is a frequent writer and speaker and blogs on spirituality and transformative leadership on Huffington Post.
 Caroline also offers coaching and corporate consulting services.

 Please contact Caroline for a booking.